databricks-solutions/databricks-replicator/README.md

 ## Key Features

 ### Delta Sharing
 Option to let the tool setup Delta share automatically for you, i.e. Recipient, Shares and Shared Catalogs.
-Or use your existing Delta share configs
+Or BYO Delta share infra

 ### Incremental Data Replication
 The system leverages Deep Clone for incrementality